 In-vehicle tests include testing the AD software on local highway sections under different circumstances, in different vehicles available from the fleet.
-For example, the same functionality may be tested with or without a radar sensor available in the vehicle.

 New functions are first tested in detection-only mode (where possible), when actuations are disabled, while detections and the intentions of the vehicle are visualized and logged for evaluation of correct operation.
 During highway test drives, the whole test drive is logged automatically, with application screen recording and disengagements marked separately in the log.